Prometheus-X-association/monitoring/docs/specs.md

 ## Objectives
 - Implement Prometheus for scraping and storing metrics.
 - Integrate Grafana for visualizing metrics stored in Prometheus.
+- Integrate Prom client in the needed building block to provide metrics
 - Ensure high availability and scalability of the monitoring stack.
 - Provide alerting capabilities for predefined thresholds.